The Minimal Work Cost of Information Processing: Alternative Proof Using Lambda-Majorization.

 Apart from this constraint on the set of allowed operations, it is natural to also allow usual quantum information processing.
 Since our Hamiltonians are degenerate, we can allow all global unitaries and they cost no work.
 We do not need to use the fact that these unitaries are implementable by a device operating in contact with a heat bath, since expanding the class of allowable operations actually strengthens the bound we derive.
-In practice, one has very crude local control over the operations, and the acting agent does not know which unitary is being implemented, however, this is actually not an obstacle for implementation~\cite{schulman1999molecular,Brandao2011arXiv}.
+In practice, one has very crude local control over the operations, and the acting agent does not know which unitary is being implemented, however, this is actually not an obstacle for implementation~\cite{schulman1999molecular,Brandao2013_resource}.
 In addition to unitaries, we will allow pure ancillas to be added to the system, which permits more general computation.
-Crucially, ancillas will have to be restored to their initial pure state, so that it is not possible to ``hide'' a work cost in an ancilla that was left mixed.
+Crucially, ancillas will have to be exactly restored to their initial pure state, so that it is not possible to ``hide'' a work cost in an ancilla that was left in a mixed state.

 The following framework is motivated by the above considerations.
-The processes we allow are (finite) combinations of the following elementary operations: \begin{enumerate}[(a)] \item Bring $n$ qubits (of the system $X$ or an ancilla $A$) from any state to a pure state (`erasure') at cost $n\,kT\ln 2$ work; \item Bring $n$ qubits (of the system $X$ or an ancilla $A$) from a pure state to a fully mixed state while extracting $n\,kT\ln 2$ work; \item Add and remove ancillas in a pure state at no work cost, as long as all the ancillas have been restored to their initial pure state at the end of the process; \item Perform arbitrary unitaries (over $X$ and any added ancillas) at no work cost. \end{enumerate}
+The processes we allow are (finite) combinations of the following elementary operations: \begin{enumerate}[(a)] \item Bring $n$ qubits (of the system $X$ or an ancilla $A$) from any state to a pure state (`erasure') at cost $n\,kT\ln 2$ work; \item Bring $n$ qubits (of the system $X$ or an ancilla $A$) from a pure state to a fully mixed state while extracting $n\,kT\ln 2$ work; \item Add and remove ancillas in a pure state at no work cost, as long as all the ancillas have been restored to their initial pure state when they are restored; \item Perform arbitrary unitaries (over $X$ and any added ancillas) at no work cost. \end{enumerate}

 Operations (a) and (b) are those of thermodynamical nature, and may be carried out in a wide range of existing frameworks as mentioned above.
 One may view these operations as \emph{defining} a quantity which we call ``work''.
+We note that these operations can be performed quasi-statically in a thermodynamically reversible fashion (as long as operation (a) acts on a fully mixed state, which in fact will turn out to be sufficient for our purposes).

 On the other hand, operations (c) and (d) are purely information-theoretical.
 They allow us to perform any quantum information processing circuit, since we allow pure ancillas to be added.
 However, there is the condition that ``randomness'' may not be disposed of for free, namely that ancillas have to be restored to their initial pure states at the end of the process.